Jason Holsman

 Jason R. Holsman (born March 25, 1976) is a politician from the U.S. state of Missouri.
-He is currently a member of the Missouri Public Service Commission and a former member of the Missouri Senate for the 7th district in Jackson County.
+He is a former member of the Missouri Public Service Commission and a former member of the Missouri Senate for the 7th district in Jackson County.

 Early life and education

 Son of Gale and Judy Holsman, Jason was born and raised in Kansas City, Missouri.
 He graduated in 1994 from Blue Valley High School and attended the University of Missouri, where he became a member of the Pi Kappa Alpha fraternity.
 He later transferred to the University of Kansas, where he received his bachelor's degree in Political Science and U.S. History in 1999.
 He went on to earn his Master of Arts Degree in Diplomacy & Military Science from Norwich University in Vermont.
 In 2005, he earned his Missouri State Teaching Certificate from Northwest Missouri State University.

 Career

 After his graduation from the University of Kansas, Holsman took a staff position in the United States Senate.
 Holsman's tenure working for then Senator John Ashcroft was brief and he soon returned to Missouri.
 Upon returning to the Midwest, Holsman accepted a position as a political correspondent to the Missouri Legislature for the Suburban Journals.
 While working for the Suburban Journals, he met his future wife, Robyn, and they returned to Kansas City, where she is a public school teacher.

 Holsman spent three years as a network design engineer for Sprint PCS before becoming a certified public school teacher.
 As a social studies teacher of inner-city students from Kansas City, Missouri at Van Horn High School, he coached both varsity football and baseball.